lsst-sitcom/sitcomtn-003/index.rst

 An easy way to identify the +x/+y/+z while looking at a drawing or the actual hardware is that, the walkway on the TMA, above M1M3, is in the +y direction.
 Otherwise when we go toward horizon it is going to bump into the dome floor.

 .. note::
    The Telescope and Site top-level CS document is LTS-136 :cite:`LTS-136`, and the Camera top-level CS document is LCA-280 :cite:`LCA-280`.
-Unlike those two documents, we do not define the Observatory Mount CS or the Azimuth CS, because these CSs, as defined by LTS-136 :cite:`LTS-136` and LCA-280 :cite:`LCA-280`, actually contradict each other, in terms of which axis points north, which points west, etc. We also avoid the use of terms such as ``elevation angle`` and ``altitude``.
-Instead, we always use ``zenith angle``, as defined above.
+Unlike those two documents, we do not define the Observatory Mount CS or the Azimuth CS, because these CSs, as defined by LTS-136 :cite:`LTS-136` and LCA-280 :cite:`LCA-280`, actually contradict each other, in terms of which axis points north, which points west, etc.
+   It was agreed that :cite:`SITCOMTN-004` we should always use ``elevation angle`` as the input variable to gravity components of the Look-Up Tables (LUTs).

 ################
 Zemax and PhoSim